Elle Blackwood, FSAScot

 Q: Which project are you most excited about?

-My upcoming novel, of course.
-Little Hollows is upmarket women’s fiction with elements of Gothic fiction.
+Aside from my picture book manuscripts, Little Hollows is upmarket women’s fiction with Gothic elements.
 It’s filled with atmospheric settings, compelling characters, and a unique plot that twists and turns.
 In upcoming blog posts, I’ll share Scottish landscapes and villages that have served as inspiration.

 Q: What else do you do?